SKYBIRDSGP/Quadruped-Isaac-Sim/QL/QL.md

 # WHAT IS QL:

+Q-Learning(QL) is a **model-free reinforcement learningalgorithm** used to train an RL agent to maximize the rewards in an environment.
+It uses a table, called the Q-Table, which stores possible states and the **Q-values**(expected future reward) for each action it can take.

-Have Q Values for every action you can probably take any action 'a' given the state 's'.
-ANd over time we update these values such that running through the chain of actions will produce good results, by rewarding the 'agents' that get this done, for long term.
+Over the time, the agent uses this Q table for determining the best actions that it can take.
+It opts for the action that gives it the maximum reward.
+Over the time as the agent is getting trained, it updates this table for the maximum rewards it has been getting for the action *'a'* that it opts for when it is at any state *'s'*.
+And over time, the values are updated, such that running through the chain of actions will produce good results, by rewarding the 'agents' that get this done, for long term.

 QL is model free learning, it is not environment specific.